30 BCPTA CEs + 6 hours of group consultation

 Price: $1500.00 inclusive of GST

-Supervision dates: The last Friday of each month starting Sept.
-26, 2025.
+Consultation dates: The first Saturday of each month starting October 3, 2026.
 Time TBD.

-Who should take this course: This course is designed for new or seasoned clinicians who are wanting to work with children using play therapy basics.
+Who should take this course: This course is tailored for both new and seasoned clinicians looking to enhance their skills in play therapy trainings, specifically for working with children.

 Module 1 - History and an Overview of Play Therapy

-2. Gain an understanding of children’s neuro-development development as well
+2. Gain an understanding of children’s neuro-development as well as cognitive, emotional, and behavioral development.

 3. Be able to assess emotional age based on: